 Battery Arrays

-Betterworld.Solutions has been lobbying for UK-wide investment in battery arrays which could reduce peak UK electricity demand by 17.5%, saving 14.6 million tonnes of CO₂e emissions a year.
+UK-wide investment in battery arrays has been advocated by Betterworld.Solutions, which could reduce peak UK electricity demand by 17.5%, saving 14.6 million tonnes of CO₂e emissions a year.
 The investment in green energy storage could achieve greater environmental savings than the £26 billion currently being spent by the UK government on the nuclear power station at Hinkley Point C.

 Carbon Capture and Storage